 The study of history is the study of change and continuity in human society through time.
 Scottish history is the study of Scotland’s past.
-In this wide-ranging programme you will learn different approaches to studying the past as a way of understanding the present in its political, economic, ideological, social and cultural sense.

-In your first year you will take two core courses in history, one of which introduces you to the history of Scotland.
+You will take two core courses in history, one of which introduces you to the history of Scotland.

-- The Wars of Independence
+- the Wars of Independence

-- Renaissance and Reformation
+- Renaissance learning and culture

-You will also study two other subjects in year 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

 Years 3 and 4

-- The first Scottish War of Independence
+- the first Scottish War of Independence

 - Scottish popular culture